Team Lead - Immediate Response Program

 - Participate in committees, working groups, and associations; and develop community networks relevant to managed services.

 - Master’s or bachelor’s degree in a relevant discipline, combined with at least five (5) years’ experience in a leadership position.

-- Registered Clinical Counsellor (RCC) designation from the BC Association of Clinical Counsellors is preferred.
-Individuals in the process of obtaining their designation will be considered
+- Registered Clinical Counsellor (RCC) designation from the BC Association of Clinical Counsellors is desired.
+(RSW and CCC with combined leadership and experience may be considered)

-- An equivalent combination of education and clinical or hospital experience will also be considered.
+- An equivalent combination of education and experience will also be considered.

 - Criminal Record Check including the vulnerable sector

 - Current Standard First Aid certificate

 - Class 5 Driver’s License with Business Use Insurance